 J.P.
-Morgan Securities LLC ("JPMS"), one of the Underwriters of the 2010 Bonds, has entered into negotiated dealer agreements (each, a "Dealer Agreement") with each of UBS Financial Services Inc. ("UBSFS") and Charles Schwab & Co., Inc. ("CS&Co.") for the retail distribution of certain securities offerings at the original issue prices.
-Pursuant to each Dealer Agreement (if applicable to this transaction), each of UBSFS and CS&Co. will purchase 2010 Bonds from JPMS at the original issue price less a negotiated portion of the selling concession applicable to any 2010 Bonds that such firm sells.
+Morgan Securities LLC ("JPMS"), one of the Underwriters of the 2012 Bonds, has entered into negotiated dealer agreements (each, a "Dealer Agreement") with each of UBS Financial Services Inc. ("UBSFS") and Charles Schwab & Co., Inc. ("CS&Co.") for the retail distribution of certain securities offerings, at the original issue prices.
+Pursuant to each Dealer Agreement (if applicable to this transaction), each of UBSFS and CS&Co. may purchase 2012 Bonds from JPMS at the original issue price less a negotiated portion of the selling concession applicable to any 2012 Bonds that such firm sells.